-Western-backed coalition under pressure over Yemen raids
+Western-backed coalition under pressure over Yemen raid

 U.S. officials, speaking on condition of anonymity, said the lower staffing was not due to concern over civilian casualties.
 But the Pentagon also said that in its discussions with the coalition, it pressed the need to minimize civilian casualties.

-He said no country wanted an end to the war more than Saudi Arabia, the UAE and other coalition members, while adding that it was up to the Houthis to respect resolution 2216.

-"I think everyone realizes this war has gone on way beyond what was originally expected.
-But the ball is in the Houthis court," he said.

-(Additional reporting by Noah Browning and Mohammed Ghobari; editing by Philippa Fletcher)
+Additional reporting by Noah Browning, Mohammed Ghobari, Michelle Nichols; Editing by Philippa Fletcher and Peter Cooney